-Screen Recommended Action Select a Product to Install This screen enables you to install any one for the following prod- ucts: Oracle Database 11g Oracle Client Oracle Clusterware Click Next.
+Screen Recommended Action Welcome The Oracle Universal Installer guides you through the installation and configuration of various Oracle products.
+You can scan the installed products list and de-install the products if required.
+Click Next to proceed with the installaton.
 Select Installation Method The Basic Installation option is selected by default.
 Specify the directory path of the Oracle home.
 Ensure that the oinstall group is selected.
 If you want to create a starter database, then specify a name and password for it.
 Then, click Next .
 Specify Inventory Directory and Credentials This screen is displayed only during the first installation of Oracle products on a system.
 Specify the full path of the Oracle Inventory directory.
 Ensure that the operating system group selected is oinstall.
-Then, click Next .
+Then, click Next.
 Product-Specific Prerequisite Checks Verify that all of the prerequisite checks succeed, and then click Next .
-Oracle Universal Installer checks the system to verify that it is con- figured correctly to run Oracle software.
+Oracle Universal Installer checks the system to verify that it is configured correctly to run Oracle software.
 If you have completed all of the preinstallation steps in this guide, all of the checks should pass.
 If a check fails, then review the cause of the failure listed for that check on the screen.
 If possible, rectify the problem and rerun the check.
 Alternatively, if you are satisfied that your system meets the requirements, then you can select the check box for the failed check to manually verify the requirement.

-Oracle Configuration Man- ager Enter the Customer Identification Number, Oracle Metalink User Name, Country code, and Click Next .
+Screen Recommended Action Oracle Configuration Manager Enter the Customer Identification Number, Oracle Metalink User Name, Country code, and Click Next.
 The new screen prompts you to accept the license agreement.
 Click Accept license Agreement to accept the agreement.
 If you decline this agreement, then Oracle Configuration Manager is installed but not configured.
 Summary Review the information displayed on this screen, and then click Install .

-Screen Recommended Action Install This screen displays status information while the product is installed.
-Configuration Assistants This screen displays status information for the configuration assis- tants that configure the software and create a database.
-When the message is displayed at the end of this process, click OK to con- tinue.
+Install This screen displays status information while the product is installed.
+Configuration Assistants This screen displays status information for the configuration assistants that configure the software and create a database.
+When the message is displayed at the end of this process, click OK to continue.
 Execute Configuration Scripts When prompted, read the instructions and then run the scripts mentioned on this screen.
 Click OK to continue.
-End of Installation The configuration assistants configure several Web-based applica- tions, including Oracle Enterprise Manager Database Control.
+End of Installation The configuration assistants configure several Web-based applications, including Oracle Enterprise Manager Database Control.
 This screen displays the URLs configured for these applications.
 Make a note of the URLs used.
-The port numbers used in these URLs are also recorded in the following file: oracle_home/install/portlist.ini To exit from Oracle Universal Installer, click Exit and then click Yes.
+The port numbers used in these URLs are also recorded in the following file: oracle_home/install/portlist.ini To exit from Oracle Universal Installer, click Exit and then click Yes .

-11 Installing Oracle Database Examples
+12 Installing Oracle Database Examples